esther-cs/spcc-form-3-cl-hw/README.md

 ## Table of Content

+### T1_Ex1: Introduction to Python
+Part 1: Calculate the roots of quadratic equation

+Part 2: Heron's Formula

 ### T2_Ex1: Maximum and Minimum
 Part 1: Ask the user to input an integer (target) between 1 and 1000 (inclusive).
 Then use Python random number generator to generate random values, and count the number of values